Dareck7/htb/penetration_testing_process.md

 #### How to delete a virtual interface

-You can use `sudo ip link delete` to remove the interface:
+You can use `sudo ip link delete` to remove an interface:
 ```
 Dareck7@htb[/htb]$ sudo ip link delete tun1
 ```